 Solutions to food deserts exist.
 They have been implemented, studied, and proven.
 They are not theories — they work in cities nationwide, improving food access and health outcomes.
 What is missing is the political will to scale them.

 Pennsylvania’s Fresh Food Financing Initiative, launched in 2004, is the gold standard.
 The program provided grants and loans to supermarkets and grocery stores willing to open or expand in underserved areas.
-Over its first decade (The Reinvestment Fund, FFFI Impact Report, 2014):
+Over its first decade (The Reinvestment Fund, FFFI Impact Report, 2014), the program achieved the following.

 - Funded 88 fresh food retail projects in food deserts across Pennsylvania